HoseinRezaeeM/DigiWallet_functional-interface/README.md

 # DigiWallet_FunctionalInterface
-<a>The design of a system for managing a digital wallet is called DigiWallet.
-In the initial version of this system, there are supposed to be the following features:

-# DigiWallet_FunctionalInterface
 <h1>The design of a system for managing a digital wallet is called DigiWallet.
 In the initial version of this system, there are supposed to be the following features: